-The plantation has a range of qualities which are evidence of or at least suggest its creative achievement.
+As noted in the preceding chapter, the plantation has a range of other qualities which are evidence of or at least suggest its value.
 These qualities relate to the:

-- massed planting of mature oaks;
+- massed planting of mature Oaks;

 - deciduous qualities of the trees;

-- mature and spreading/sheltering nature of the trees, providing a sense of enclosure which is enhanced by the perimeter walls;
+- mature and spreading/sheltering nature of the trees;

 - regular pattern of the plantings; and

 - the contribution of the plantation to the surrounding area.